 - We recommend that you do not run the

 FLUSHALLcommand in the source Codis cluster.
-Otherwise, data may be inconsistent between the Codis cluster and the ApsaraDB for Redis instance.
+Otherwise, data may become inconsistent between the Codis cluster and the ApsaraDB for Redis instance.

 - If the data eviction policy (